6 Best Home Inspector Training Schools in 2023

-Home inspector training requirements vary by state―in fact, some don’t require prelicensing education at all.
-However, if you want to start or grow your career as a home inspector, high-quality education is key.
-We compared dozens of options and identified the six best home inspector training schools based on cost, course availability and format, customer support, and student reviews.
+Home inspector training requirements vary by state―some don’t require prelicensing education at all.
+However, high-quality education is critical if you want to start or grow your career as a home inspector.
+Schools must offer extensive learning formats, practice and simulated tests, and hands-on training at a reasonable price.
+My team and I compared dozens of options and identified the six best home inspector training schools based on cost, course availability and format, customer support, and student reviews.

-- American Home Inspectors Training (AHIT): Best for comprehensive online and in-person home inspector training
+- Best for comprehensive online and in-person training: American Home Inspectors Training (AHIT)

 Best Home Inspector Training Schools at a Glance

-If you’re not sure where to start with your home inspector training, take our quiz for a quick glance at which school is right for you.
-Then, read through the descriptions below to learn more about each provider.
+If you’re unsure where to start with your home inspector training, take our quiz for a glance at which school is right for you.

 Which home inspector training school is right for you?